polymode/polymode/docs/defining-polymodes.md

 Here we call the constructor of host chunkmode objects `pm-host-chunkmode` with the `:mode` parameter which should be a name (symbol) of a valid emacs major mode function.
 In this case `markdown-mode`.

-_`:object-name` is used in various contexts for object identification and informative messages._
+The`:object-name` slot is used in various contexts for object identification and information messages.

 ## Inner Modes

-Polymode defines two built-in types of inner chunkmodes, simple `pm-inner-chunkmode` which allows for one pre-specified mode and `pm-inner-auto-chunkmode` which detects the type of the body span dynamically.
+Polymode defines two built-in types of inner chunkmodes - `pm-inner-chunkmode` which allows for one pre-specified mode and `pm-inner-auto-chunkmode` which detects the type of the body span dynamically.

-This is an example of two markdown auto innermodes, one for fenced code and the other for inner code:
+This is an example of two markdown auto innermodes:

 ```el